vesselio/PhoneGapPlugin/README.md

   );
 ```
 ### Reporting Start and Stop of activity for analytics (Android Specific)
-There are two ways by which we can achive reporting analytics
+There are two ways by which we can report application analytics

-1.
 ```java
   //In CordovaActivity from the platform/android/src/package name/MainActivity.java
   @Override